Highlights of the Program

 Cannon Artes

-• Reviewing case studies of ammonia plants to understand key patterns in water sourcing and usage
+• Reviewing case studies of ammonia plants to understand key patterns in water sourcing and use

 • Exploring how water reuse technologies can significantly reduce total consumption in operations

-• Learning actionable strategies to assess, manage, and improve the water footprint of ammonia facilities
+• Identifying actionable strategies to assess, manage, and improve the water footprint of ammonia facilities

 13:55 - 14:00